zhadavla/ft_push_swap/README.md

 # Easy?
 We’ll see...

+# Sources:

-I've just used an algorithm described in [this guide](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).
+- I've just used an algorithm described in [this guide](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).
 But if you have at least one week to think about the project, you'll invent your own algorithm and it would be much more fun.
+- To test the algorithm I've used [that visualizer](https://github.com/o-reo/push_swap_visualizer)